awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 +  `TRANSFER`: The customer is transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
 This results in a new CTR being created\.
 +  `CALLBACK`: The customer is contacted as part of a callback flow\.

-  For more information about the InitiationMethod in this scenario, see [About Queued Callbacks in Metrics](about-queued-callbacks.md)\.
+  For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 +  `API`: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.
 +  `QUEUE_TRANSFER`: While the customer is in one queue \(listening to Customer queue flow\), they are transferred into another queue using a contact flow block\.